 Phone: 1.303.988.2373 Ext: 212

-Back to topJordan Vana, Program Director,
+Back to topJordan Vana, Director of Programs,

 joined Colorado Open Lands in 2013 as a result of COL’s merger with Colorado Conservation Trust.
 At CCT, Jordan helped Colorado land trusts and public open space programs improve the pace, quality and permanence of their work through CCT’s core programs, including the Future Conservation Leaders Fellowship program; the Transaction Loan program; the Capital Loan program; the Colorado Conservation Partnership; and the Community Engagement program.
 Prior to joining CCT, Jordan spent 7 years as Director of Conservation for the Wyoming Land Trust, prior to which he was an attorney in Billings, Montana, focusing on real estate, commercial transactions and estate planning.
 Jordan and his family enjoy volunteering, skiing, and hunting.